Krishnabansalabc/FoodDelivery/README.md

 # FoodDelivery
-It is a Competative Project.In this, I predicted the time taken by a delivery boy to deliver a food item.I am also going to do a step-by-step approach of dealing with untidy dataset and preparing it for the ultimate aim of model building.
+It is a Competitive Project.In this, I predicted the time taken by a delivery boy to deliver a food item.
+I am also going to do a step-by-step approach of dealing with the untidy dataset and preparing it for the ultimate aim of model building.
 <h2>Tools used:</h2>

     R – 3.6.0